-Perhaps the most obvious and most important benefit of organic foods is that they are grown naturally and are therefore pesticide and herbicide free.
+Perhaps the most prominent and most important benefit of organic foods is that they are grown naturally and are pesticide and herbicide-free.
 Pesticides have been linked to a wide range of diseases and health disorders.
-The continuous consumption of pesticide laden food results in a build-up of toxic pesticides inside the body and it has been directly linked to nerve damage, disrupted hormones and cancer, and pregnant women who consume these pesticides increase their chances of giving birth to infants with congenital disabilities.
+The continuous consumption of pesticide-laden food results in a build-up of toxic pesticides inside the body, and it has been directly linked to nerve damage, disrupted hormones, and cancer, and pregnant women who consume these pesticides increase their chances of giving birth to infants with congenital disabilities.

 Benefit # 2: Organic Animal Products Healthier…and More Humane

 The overuse of antibiotics in agriculture has resulted in antibiotic resistance problems in food.
-Furthermore, the antibiotics ultimately end up on your plate when you eat the meat of factory farmed animals, and the intake of antibiotics reduces your friendly gut flora, which are essential for good health.
-Finally, conventional meat and dairy products are laced with steroids and growth hormones, which also damage your gut flora and take away from your good health.
+Furthermore, the antibiotics ultimately end up on your plate when you eat the meat of factory-farmed animals, and the intake of antibiotics reduces your friendly gut flora, which is essential for good health.
+Finally, conventional meat and dairy products are laced with steroids and growth hormones, damaging your gut flora and taking away from your good health.

 Benefit # 3: Organic Assures the “Functionality” of Functional Food

-Benefit # 4: Organic is Better for the Environment
+Benefit # 4: Organic Is Better for the Environment

 Benefit # 5: It Tastes Better

 Many studies have found that organic farming yields foods with great flavor intensity.
-The exact reason is unknown, however scientist speculate it is due to the increased antioxidants in organic foods as well as the lower crop yields which are grown in healthier soil.
+The exact reason is unknown; however, scientists speculate it is due to the increased antioxidants in organic foods and the lower crop yields that are grown in healthier soil.